mzivic7/endcord/configuration.md

     Time in seconds the cursor stays ON.
 Set to None or 0 to disable cursor blinking.
 - `cursor_off_time = 0.5`
     Time in seconds the cursor stays OFF.
 Set to None or 0 to disable cursor blinking.
+- `blocked_mode = 1`
+    What to do with blocked messages:
+    0 - no blocking
+    1 - mask blocked messages
+    2 - hide blocked messages

 ## Colors
 Colors use 8bit ANSI [codes](https://gist.github.com/ConnerWill/d4b6c776b509add763e17f9f113fd25b#256-colors).
 Eg. `[255, 232]`, where 255 is foreground and 232 is background. -1 is terminal default color.